About the course

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.

 There are no compulsory elements of this course that entail additional costs beyond fees (or, after fee liability ends, continuation charges) and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

 In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

-It is recommended that you choose a college where a member of the Programme Organising Committee is a fellow from the list of colleges available on the Neuroscience website.
+The department recommends that you indicate a preference for a college where a member of the Programme Organising Committee is a fellow from the list of colleges on the Neuroscience website.